Severe Scoliosis

 If, for some reason, our approach doesn’t work, the patient can always return to the option of surgery, unlike the permanency of spinal fusion.

-If you would like to know more about our proactive functional treatment approach, you can easily contact us using the button below:
+If you would like to know more about our proactive functional treatment approach, you can easily contact us by clicking here.

 Bracing and Severe Scoliosis